simdutf/simdutf/README.md

 /**
  * Convert possibly broken UTF-32 string into Latin1 string and stop on error.
+ * If the string cannot be represented as Latin1, an error is returned.
  *
  * During the conversion also validation of the input string is done.
  * This function is suitable to work with inputs from untrusted sources.